johnbedeir/challenge-johnbedeir/README.md

 `NOTE: You will need to add this URL in CNAME record for your domain`

+## GitOps

+Finally, to be able to run the CI-CD Workflow, you need to add the following in your GitHub Secrets:

+- AWS_ACCESS_KEY_ID
+- AWS_SECRET_ACCESS_KEY
+- S3_BUCKET_NAME

 ## Built With

 - Flask - Python web framework
 - MySQL - relational database management system
 - Terraform - infrastructure as code tool
 - AWS - cloud computing platform
+- GitHub Actions - continuous integration and delivery platform